stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 as the implementations will be incredibly simple.

-Note: If you can't remember what the terms "reflexive", "symmetric", and "transitive" means, quickly read about equivalence relations [here](https://en.wikipedia.org/wiki/Equivalence_relation).
+Note: If you can't remember what the terms "reflexive", "symmetric", and "transitive" mean, quickly read about equivalence relations [here](https://en.wikipedia.org/wiki/Equivalence_relation).

 1. Show that `SameColType` is a reflexive relation.